Ollantaytambo Inca Site | Explore Peru’s Living Inca Fortress

 4. Spend the night: Ollantaytambo is a quaint town offering a variety of lodging choices, from upscale hotels to inexpensive hostels.
 If you stay the night, you can tour the city more leisurely and enjoy the local culture.

-5. The local cuisine: Ollantaytambo can sample authentic Peruvian dishes, including regional specialties like guinea pigs and alpaca meat.
+5. In Ollantaytambo, you can sample authentic Peruvian dishes, including regional specialties like guinea pigs and alpaca meat.
 Don’t miss the chance to sample some of the mouthwatering regional cuisine.

 6. Schedule a day excursion: Ollantaytambo serves as the base for visitors to Machu Picchu, but there are other interesting local sights to discover.
 Consider organizing a day trip to Moray’s circular terraces or the salt mines at Maras.

-Ollantaytambo is a stunning and distinctive location with a lot to offer tourists.
+Ollantaytambo is a stunning and distinctive destination with much to offer tourists.
 You can make the most of your trip by heeding these suggestions and producing priceless memories.

 Custom Sacred Valley Tours